kostistsaprailis/kostistsaprailis.github.io/_posts/2017-09-21-How-to-beat-procrastination-with-the-Pomodoro-technique.md

 <!--excerpt-->

-These are my thoughts and some tips that I have gathered by using the Pomodoro Technique, both at work and when studying.
+These are my thoughts and some tips that I have gathered using the Pomodoro Technique, both at work and when studying.
 This came out of my own search for a way to get more focused when working on something because I would tend to procrastinate on anything imaginable.

 <h2><strong>Contents</strong></h2>